brentley/appmeshworkshop/content/deployment/createservice.md

 ---
-title: "Create a new crystal service"
+title: "Create a new ECS service"
 date: 2018-09-18T17:39:30-05:00
 weight: 30
 ---